kwea123/RL/ai/unity_test/README.md

   2. Yaw (y-axis rotation) (1 float number)
 * rewards and *done* :
    * Every step : -0.01 - (distance to the next cube/200) - (absolute difference between the y coordinate of the drone and the next cube)/100
+   * If the drone touches the wall, reward = -0.1
    * When the drone reaches the next cube, reward = +10
    * When the distance to the next cube is > 4, reward = -10 and *done*
    * When all the cubes are reached, *done*